SPORTING GOODS

 The Altura Thunderstorm City 30 is a water-resistant backpack with an IPX6 rating.
 Its roll-top closure allows you to adjust the bag’s size based on your specific carrying needs, and it’s fully sealed seams ensure that its contents will remain dry even on the wettest commutes.

-It also has a padded laptop sleeve and a zippered pocket so that you can keep your keys close at hand.
+It also has a padded laptop sleeve and a zippered pocket to keep your keys close at hand.
 The weight is transferred via a sternum strap and a waist belt on a well-padded harness.
-It’s also reflective so that you can be seen better in low light.
+It’s also reflective, so you can be seen better in low light.

 Elite Fly Cycling Water Bottles